Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Experiments

+\newpara{Layer selection for merge point.} To determine the optimal layer for merging hidden states, we first measure the similarity across all hidden states of VideoLLaMA2, following the approach proposed in~\citep{sun2025transformer}.
+Their study on LLMs shows that layers can typically be organized into 4–5 clusters: 1–2 clusters in the early stage, a large cluster in the middle, and 1–2 clusters in the later stage.
+In the early layers, modalities align in feature space, with intra-modal encoding strengthened and inter-modal interaction suppressed.
+In the middle layers, deeper modality fusion occurs, while in the later layers, it prepares task-specific outputs.
+As shown in~\Fref{fig:similarity}, we observe a similar clustering pattern in VideoLLaMA2.
+Based on this observation, we select the fork layer $L_{fork}$ from the early stage, where feature alignment and intra-modal encoding occur~\citep{wei2024phase, yu2025multimodal}.
+This choice matches our decoding strategy, aiming to strengthen the independent intra-modal representations of vision and audio.

-However, attention alone is insufficient to determine the optimal merge layer.
-Our goal is to enable effective decoding across diverse tasks by facilitating interaction between visual and audio information.
-Based on this, we further analyze task performance across different merge layers in~\Fref{fig:layer_abl}, We observe that as the merge layer becomes deeper, the performance on A$\rightarrow$V and AV matching tasks decreases, while performance on the V$\rightarrow$A task improves.
+\newpara{Analysis of attention and model performance across different merge layers.} To validate the suitability of the chosen fork layer $L_{fork}$ for subsequent merging, we further analyze the attention weight distribution across layers, as illustrated in~\Fref{fig:layer_attn}.
+We find that deeper merge positions lead to reduced attention to visual tokens and increased attention to audio tokens.
+However, forcing equal attention to video and audio can degrade performance because it deviates from the characteristics of the pretrained model.
+To examine this, we analyze task performance across different \emph{merge} layers in~\Fref{fig:layer_abl}, using 200 AVHBench samples for each task.
+We also provide results with 500 and 1,000 samples in Supp.~\ref{sup:app:layer}, which show similar trends.
+We observe that as the \emph{merge} layer becomes deeper, the performance on A$\rightarrow$V and AV matching tasks decreases, while performance on the V$\rightarrow$A task improves.
 This implies that overly low visual dependence can hinder the interpretation of visual information.
-From these results, we choose to merge at the 5th layer for VideoLLaMA2, which consistently improves performance across tasks while maintaining compatibility with the model’s original behavior.
-Similarly, for the video-SALMONN model, we merge at the 8th layer, which is approximately one-fifth into the full depth of the model.
+Overall, performing the \emph{fork} operation in the early layers achieves more balanced performance while largely preserving the original model characteristics.
+We propose a pipeline where forking occurs early and merging starts in the middle layers, promoting unimodal feature enhancement first, followed by cross-modal interaction and reasoning in later stages.

-\newpara{Ablation on audio-visual fusion strategy.} To demonstrate the effectiveness of our attention-guided fusion, we compare results with three different audio-visual fusion strategies in~\Tref{tab:weight}.
-We evaluate on the AVHBench dataset using the VideoLLaMA2 model.
+\newpara{Ablation on audio-visual fusion strategy.} To demonstrate the effectiveness of our attention-guided fusion, we compare it with three alternative audio-visual fusion strategies on the AVHBench dataset using the VideoLLaMA2 model in~\Tref{tab:weight}.